eric-s-s/tdd-course-python/tests/test-notes.md

 error displays:
 1. garbage barcode
 2. no lookup found

-3. no lookup response
+Legit barcodes:
+1. string
+2. 10 digits
+3. trailing and/or leading characters can be space, tab, and new line

 retries on lookup?  out of scope!